San Miguel-Peace-Nov. 10 & 11, 2018

 This past weekend in my local area of Ventura County it was crazy with all the fires that were burning and the mass shooting in Thousand Oaks.
 With all the death and destruction around us I almost felt guilty going diving over the weekend and having one of the best trips EVER.

-With both Hwy 101 and Hwy 1 closed the only way to Ventura from the south was Hwy 118 through Simi Valley and luckily that was easy going with everyone making it to the boat with no problems.
+With both Hwy 101 and Hwy 1 closed the only way to Ventura from the south was Hwy 118 through Simi Valley.
+Luckily that was easy going with everyone making it to the boat with no problems.
 Just a little longer drive but less traffic.
-Even the people from the north had to deal with lots of smoke from the deadly Paradise fire but the roads were open and once at the boat all the things that were happening left our minds with Mother Ocean working her charm.
+Even the people from the north had to deal with lots of smoke from the deadly Paradise fire.
+At least the roads were open and once at the boat all the things that were happening left our minds with Mother Ocean working her charm.

 The weekend was beautiful topside as well as underwater with flat clam seas and just about zero wind or swell.
 Even the 5-6 hour ride out seemed like we were doing circles in the harbor.
 Our first stop on Saturday was Boomerang starting around 7:30 and finishing late in the day with Castle Rock.
 In between we did the foul area close to Wilson’s Rock, Canyons and drop off and for the night dive the group did Cuyler Anchorage in the MPA.
 For a Nov. weekend the anchorage was quite full making it not possible for us to anchor the night outside the MPA so those that wanted lobsters could only look at them.